esamaric-srl/Microsoft-Courses/CWAQATP.md

 ## Introduction

 In the rapidly evolving landscape of software development, ensuring the quality of applications is paramount.
-The CWAQATP course, "Assuring Quality Using Azure Test Plans," offers a comprehensive exploration of modern testing practices using Microsoft's powerful **Azure DevOps** platform.
+The <a href="https://www.esamatic.it/corsi/assuring-quality-using-azure-test-plans"CWAQATP: Assuring Quality Using Azure Test Plans</a> course, offers a comprehensive exploration of modern testing practices using Microsoft's powerful **Azure DevOps** platform.
 This course is designed to equip testers, developers, and quality assurance professionals with the knowledge and skills needed to implement robust testing strategies and improve overall software quality.

-Whether you're a seasoned tester looking to leverage Azure DevOps, a developer aiming to enhance your testing practices, or a quality assurance manager seeking to optimize your team's testing processes, CWAQATP provides a solid foundation and advanced techniques for mastering software testing in the cloud era.
+Whether you're a seasoned tester looking to leverage Azure DevOps, a developer aiming to enhance your testing practices, or a quality assurance manager seeking to optimize your team's testing processes, <a href="https://www.esamatic.it/corsi/assuring-quality-using-azure-test-plans">CWAQATP</a> provides a solid foundation and advanced techniques for mastering software testing in the cloud era.

 ## Course Overview

-The CWAQATP course is an intensive training program that covers the core concepts and practical implementation of quality assurance using Azure Test Plans.
+The <a href="https://www.esamatic.it/corsi/assuring-quality-using-azure-test-plans">CWAQATP</a> course is an intensive training program that covers the core concepts and practical implementation of quality assurance using Azure Test Plans.
 Here's a quick snapshot of the course details:

 - **Duration**: 7 hours (typically a one-day intensive)
 - **Format**: Instructor-led training